-Groups are invited to decorate their stalls and compete for awards for the best decorated small and large units.
-Stalls of 3 or less in number will compete in the "Small Unit" while groups of four or more stalls will be eligible for the "Large Unit" of competition.
+Groups are invited to decorate their stalls and compete for awards for the best decorated small, medium and large units.
 Safety and workability around the stall decorations must be taken into consideration by the competitors and judges.
 No electrical devices (including lights) should be used because of the fire hazards.